TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

    -  Two modes of operation - host trigger and periodic trigger
    -  Support for periodic trigger using PRU-ICSS IEP timer module
-   -  Support for control communication
+   -  Support for single byte register communication using control communication
    -  Support for automatic processing delay detection and compensation
    -  Support for multiple encoders connected via daisy-chain configuration (up to 3 encoders)
    -  Support for concurrent multi-channel support on a single PRU